Reepicheep: Description

 Reepicheep is described as a "gay and martial mouse", about two feet high when standing on his hind legs, with ears "nearly as long as (though broader than) a rabbit's"; small Talking Beasts in Narnia are very much larger than their "dumb" counterparts.
 He speaks with a shrill, piping voice.
 His fur is very dark, almost black.
 He wears a thin circlet of gold on his head, with a crimson feather.
 His weapon is a rapier.

 Appearances

 In Prince Caspian

-Reepicheep leads the Talking Mice in battle against the Telmarines under Caspian's command.
-He is badly wounded, losing his tail, in the climactic conflict.
-Lucy heals his wounds with her magic cordial, but he finds when he rises to address Aslan that his tail has not regrown, and he apologizes for appearing in such a dishonourable state.
+Reepicheep leads the Talking Mice to war against the Telmarines under Caspian's command.
+He is badly wounded in the climactic battle and loses his tail.
+Lucy heals his wounds with her magic cordial, but when he rises to address Aslan he finds that his tail has not regrown, and he apologises for appearing in such a dishonourable state.
 Aslan counters that he is perhaps too concerned about his honour.
 Reepicheep, in a key speech, replies to the effect that Talking Mice, being very small, would be at a constant disadvantage if they did not zealously guard their honour.
-The other Talking Mice prepare to cut their own tails off if their Chief is not allowed to retain his, at which Aslan relents and miraculously restores Reepicheep's tail.
+The other Talking Mice prepare to cut their own tails off if their Chief is not allowed to retain his, at which point Aslan relents and miraculously restores Reepicheep's tail.